PrateekMunjal/Face-detection-webcam-opencv/README.md

-# Face-detection-webcam-opencv
-Person Detection along with face and gender using webcam feed.
-Simultaneously, show the locations of people as dots in a room.

 # Problem Statement
 Given front-view video feed of a room (webcam feed from a laptop sitting on a table), estimate & display in real-time, the top-view of people’s location in the room, along with their gender.